haiwera-silk-cd/magento-devdocs/_videos/fundamentals/add-a-new-table-to-database.md

 {% endhighlight %}
 {% endcollapsible %}

-## Step 4: Add a new module and verify that a table with data was created
+## 步骤4.
+Add a new module and verify that a table with data was created

 Run the `setup:upgrade` script to verify that a table with the initial data is there: